kj7kunal/kj7kunal.github.io/content/blog/ntu-intern/index.md

 annotation of target "actor" images from surveillance video frames, to populate the initial test dataset, which would later be benchmarked by existing Person Re-ID models.
-I worked closely with [Dr Lin Shan](https://warwick.ac.uk/fac/sci/dcs/people/xuuldl/), who was leading the Re-ID project.
+I worked closely with [Dr Lin Shan](https://warwick.ac.uk/fac/sci/dcs/people/xuuldl/), a PhD student who was leading the Re-ID project, as part of a two year secondment under EU IDENTITY project between University of Warwick and NTU Singapore.

 ### Motivation